andywer/threadpool-js/README.md

 }
 ```

-## Documentation

-In progress...
-For the meantime just have a look at the inline documentation.

-## Current status
+## License

-The library is still in an early development stage so stay tuned for new exciting features!
+This library is published under the MIT license.
+See [LICENSE.txt](https://raw.githubusercontent.com/andywer/threadpool-js/master/LICENSE.txt) for details.